 Fixed fee divorce

-Many of our divorce services can be offered on a fixed fee basis, for example preparing and submitting a divorce petition and applying for a decree absolute.
+Many of our divorce services can be offered on a fixed fee basis, for example preparing and submitting a divorce application and applying for a Final Order.

-Services such as mediation and collaborative law may be offered on a fixed fee per session basis.
+Services such as collaborative law may be offered on a fixed fee per session basis.

-For more complicated matters, such as dealing with complex financial settlements or court proceedings for divorce, we will agree a fee structure based on our hourly rates and ensure all work is agreed before any cost is incurred.
-That way you can stay in control of the cost of your divorce at all times.
+For more complicated matters, such as dealing with complex financial settlements or issues regarding the children, we will agree a fee structure based on our hourly rates and ensure all work is agreed before any cost is incurred.
+That way, you can stay in control of the costs of your divorce at all times.

 Legal aid may be available in certain cases and is normally always available for defending care proceedings and taking steps to protect against domestic violence or child abuse.

 Why choose Hatten Wyatt solicitors for your divorce?